 Are you worried about a child?
 Don't wait until you are certain.
-If you are worried about a child or need advice, contact Mrs Carter, Mr Williamson, Mrs Dowling or Mrs Hawkins at school in confidence.
+If you are worried about a child or need advice, contact the Designated Safeguarding Leads (DSLs) Mrs Carter, Mrs Hewison, Mrs Dowling or Mrs Sassanelli at school in confidence.

 NSPCC free 24/7 adult helpline on: 0808 800 5000